kinshuk-jain/kinarva/README.md

 ### TODOS

-- style delete Modal, call delete API
+- refetch currently loaded user on upload + delete for admin and delete for roles with delete access
 - filter by year